 Elizabeth turned her eyes to Ginny, and they seemed to focus.
-The girl's arm, which Ginny thought had been twisted into an impossible position next to her, somehow moved and her hand reached up and grabbed Ginny's.
+The girl's arm, which Ginny thought had been twisted into an impossible position, somehow moved and her hand reached up and grabbed Ginny's.
 "I don't want to go back there.
 I want to go home.
 Mummy.
 Where is Mummy?"

 Ginny wiped more blood from her forehead to keep it from running into her eyes.
 "It's all right.
 We'll get you back inside.
 You'll be okay."

 "But I want to go home.
 I don't want to fight anymore."
 Tears began running down her face, mingling with the congealing blood from her nose.